Eight Common Amish Businesses

 How many Amish businesses are there?

-Estimates have shown that Amish run 9-10,000 businesses in North America.
-Some church districts may be highly entrepreneurial, with even half of households running some type of company.
-Others may be much less so, with only 2 or 3 exhibiting business activity.
+One estimate from the first decade of the 21st century suggested that Amish may run up to 10,000 businesses in North America; the total number has certainly increased since then.
+Some church districts may be highly entrepreneurial, with even half or more of households running some type of company.
+Others may be much less so, with only a handful operating some sort of business.

 An individual church district’s stance on technology may affect degree of business activity, and what types of businesses are permitted to develop.
 Generally, Amish tend to make greater allowances for technology in a business than on the farm or in the home.